ZoneMinder/zoneminder/README.txt

   permissions on video device files only.
 This has been modified to do likewise to the X10 device serial port if enabled.

-o    FIX - The modification suggested by forum user `oskin' has been incorporated into the code to try and reduce or remove video for linux errors. o     FIX  -  The remote network camera parsing code has  been patched to try
+o    FIX - The modification suggested by forum user 'oskin' has been incorporated into the code to try and reduce or remove video for linux errors. o     FIX  -  The remote network camera parsing code has  been patched to try

-o     FIX - The error reported when a `shmget' call fails  has been changed to include further information about the cause.
+o     FIX - The error reported when a 'shmget' call fails  has been changed to include further information about the cause.

 o     LANGUAGE  -  Fixed missing semicolon in German  language file.

-o    FEATURE - Added `<<' and `>>'  links to the page selector in the events list as suggested by forum user `unclerichy'.
+o    FEATURE - Added '<<' and '>>'  links to the page selector in the events list as suggested by forum user 'unclerichy'.

 o     FEATURE - Brightness, colour, hue and contrast  are  now saved persistently for a monitor rather than being reset each time the system is restarted.
-This feature is based on a patch submitted by forum user `oskin'.
+This feature is based on a patch submitted by forum user 'oskin'.

 o    FEATURE - In previous versions the events folder has been keyed  by the monitor name.
 This has caused problems in  the